Elephant and Castle is becoming a better place for pedestrians.

 The Elephant Park development and the redevelopment of the shopping centre are at the heart of this process; opening up new routes and reconnecting Walworth Road to the new Elephant and Castle town centre.

-Lendlease’s Elephant Park development will be home to the largest new park in central London for 70 years.
+Lendlease’s Elephant Park development will be home to a major new central London park.
 The first part of the park is already open at Elephant Road.
-In addition to this major project, £6m of regeneration money is being spent on improvements to six other local parks.
+In addition to this project, £6m of regeneration money is being spent on improvements to six other local parks.

 St Mary’s Churchyard Park

-Work has completed at St Mary’s Churchyard has been transformed.
-The park has been re-landscaped and a new children’s playground has been installed along with a new plaza, pond, fountains and seating.
-The park is also home to the Castle Centre and Southwark Playhouse will move into a new, purpose-built theatre here, later this year (2019).
+St Mary’s Churchyard has been transformed.
+The park has been re-landscaped and a new children’s playground installed; along with a new plaza, pond, fountains and seating.
+The park is also home to the new Castle Centre and Southwark Playhouse will move into a new, purpose-built theatre here, later this year (2021).

 Geraldine Mary Harmsworth Park